 Read my review - 5/5 stars

 The following three days hiking seemed to get progressively more difficult.
-In parts due to: The hardships of 'downhill’ and the joints (Knees, ankles, heels and toes, heels and toes) not being what they used to; the grinding gravitational pull against ‘uphill’; the worry over our maps being hand drawn by local hostel owners (presumably after so many idiot hikers just never found their way to the hostels – there are many paths in those hills), and so always feeling like we just weren’t quite sure enough that we were on the right tracks, but hoping that Jesus, Maria, or Pachamama would eventually lead us the right way; and of course, upon then finding ourselves a little off the right track and feeling sure – or at least verbally reassuring ourselves - that all roads lead to Rome, discovering those “paths” we were “walking” on were clinging to the sides of vertical cliffs like a week-old dusty plaster clings to an elbow (i.e., not much), and we must have lost count of how many times we found ourselves edging across crumbling sand (yes, sandy cliffs) with naught but the welcoming hands of an abyss to catch us the second the rest of this “path” just happens to slide gently away on a breeze into oblivion (I know that usually you can rely on my sense of over-dramatising, but I want you to go through the same ordeal I did – sorry panicky parents, but…)
+This was in parts due to: The hardships of 'downhill’ and the joints (Knees, ankles, heels and toes, heels and toes) not being what they used to; the grinding gravitational pull against ‘uphill’; the worry over our maps being hand drawn by local hostel owners (presumably after so many idiot hikers just never found their way to the hostels – there are many paths in those hills), and so always feeling like we just weren’t quite sure enough that we were on the right tracks, but hoping that Jesus, Maria, or Pachamama would eventually lead us the right way; and of course, upon then finding ourselves a little off the right track and feeling sure – or at least verbally reassuring ourselves - that all roads lead to Rome, discovering those “paths” we were “walking” on were clinging to the sides of vertical cliffs like a week-old dusty plaster clings to an elbow (i.e., not much), and we must have lost count of how many times we found ourselves edging across crumbling sand (yes, sandy cliffs) with naught but the welcoming hands of an abyss to catch us the second the rest of this “path” just happens to slide gently away on a breeze into oblivion (I know that usually you can rely on my sense of over-dramatising, but I want you to go through the same ordeal I did – sorry panicky parents, but…)

 I think the views of those days more than made up for the ordeal.
 We passed through hills, mountains and valleys that would have made Heidi weep.
 We saw flowers every step of the way, mooed at enough cows to crowd an English moor, and even met Kerri’s first Llama.
 The smells of Eucalyptus and pine hung everywhere, the sky was always a child’s paintbrush-blue, with clouds that seemed unmoving, yet always changing.
 I think it will take a lot to beat that experience for me.
 Even my lungs started to appreciate that ever-squashed feeling.
 Kerri is glad to be at the beach now.
 She’s sunbathing under a sky that’s not quite blue, while I take one of the many hammocks around our beach hostel.
 The birds don’t know how to use their indoor voices, the breeze is making the palms dance lazily, and we’re allowing the muscles and joints their well-earned recovery time